BauplanLabs/data-agents-on-the-lakehouse/README.md

 You will need to get APIs for the following services:

-* [Bauplan](https://app.bauplanlabs.com/sign-up), to manage the data life cycle and run the transformation pipelines;
+* [Bauplan](https://app.bauplanlabs.com/sign-up), to manage the data life cycle and run the transformation pipelines; make sure you generate a key, and [configure your own local profile](https://docs.bauplanlabs.com/en/latest/tutorial/00_installation.html);
 * [TogetherAI](https://www.together.ai/), for calling open source models with great performance;
 * [E2B](https://e2b.dev/), for running the code in a sandbox environment;
 * (Optional) [OpenAI](https://openai.com/) - if you want to use OpenAI models instead of TogetherAI.